marvolo3d/dotfiles/README.md

     * screencap (linux)
 * investigate storing some of ~~maya~~, ~~houdini~~, nuke, and mari configs
     * and possibly zbrush for osx
-* modify *.profile* and *.bashrc* to source common alias + function files
-* create checks in *.profile* and *.bashrc* to set prompt coloring based on hostname

 ----
 ### • command reference •
-all commands should work on both linux and osx unless noted otherwise
+* all commands should work on both linux and osx unless noted otherwise
+* will update some of this with zsh goodies sometime
 #### string manipulation - search and replace

 * search and replace words in file(s)